atikassam/node-tarbo/readme.md

 # A simple NodeJS backend

-Repetative work is always boring.
-Some time creating router, controller, service, and even repo are very repetative in many project like in small MVP, where often we need just basic CURD API for a spacific entity.
-Focuse of this project is to create a salution to avaoid these repetative work.
+Repetitive work is always boring.
+Some time creating router, controller, service, and even repo are very repetitive in many project like in small MVP, where often we need just basic CURD API for a specific entity.
+Focus of this project is to create a solution to avoid these repetitive work.